Wednesday, May 16, 2007

 Filters

 Sunday was extremely windy and quite cool, so this spoiled our plans to get the sails on.
 I used the time to finish the watermaker installation.
 Now that it is done, I am adding some pictures to describe the process.
-Much of the system is the filters to prepare the seawater before it reaches the reverse osmosis membrane.
+Much of the system consists of filters that prepare the seawater before it reaches the reverse osmosis membrane.
 It is extremely important to protect the membrane.
-The first filter in the system, which is not shown, is a strainer just after the seawater enters via a thru hull located under the galley sink.
+The first filter in the system, which is not shown, is a strainer just after the seawater enters through a thru-hull under the galley sink.
 Next is the system of filters in the first picture.
 The side with the pinkish color normally has a charcoal filter installed.
-This filter is used to remove chlorine from the fresh water used to flush the system.
+This filter removes chlorine from the fresh water used to flush the system.
 This side is connected to the freshwater system.
 The pink color is from the antifreeze used in the system during winter storage.
 This has since been emptied, and the charcoal filter is installed.
 Chlorine will destroy the membrane.
 This is a precautionary filter in case any public water is added to the water tanks, which may have chlorine.
-We always filter our water for chlorine anyway, as our water tank is aluminum, and chlorine will interact with it, causing corrosion.
+We always filter our water for chlorine anyway because our water tank is aluminum, and chlorine will react with it, causing corrosion.
 The other side is the first filter on the seawater side of the system.

 20 and 5 micron filters